padre6/assertion_RTL/README.md

 2、the SV representation of the sampled value functions's module

-3、the SV representation of the sequence's module
+3、the SV representation of the sequence operation's module

 4、the SV representation of the basic judgement module